Obaidullah-ahsan/SCIC-Job-Task-Server/README.md

 npm install
 # this will create node_modules folder and package-lock.json
 nodemon index.js
-# it will start your react app
+# it will start your server
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.